maurymarkowitz/RetroBASIC/docs/RetroBASIC reference manual.md

 Most random number generators are based on a mathematical formula that takes the last random number as its input.
 This means that each call to the function is guaranteed to return a new value in a sequence.
 Systems vary widely on how this is actually implemented.
 In some, the initial number, or *seed* is always the same and thus the *sequence* of numbers generated will always be the same.
 These variations generally offer some method to change the initial value so that different sequences can be generated.
 Earlier dialects mostly use the `RANDOMIZE` statement for this, but later ones generally modified the `RND` itself for this task.

 Some home computer dialects, like Atari BASIC, used an internal hardware timer to produce random values.
-This was both faster than using a complex function, and guaranteed that the values were always randomized even without a seed.
+This was much faster than using a complex function, and also guaranteed that the values were always randomized even without a seed.
 Some blended the two options, allowing you to set a seed if you wanted to create a known sequence, but otherwise returning random values from hardware.

 `RND` is very common in BASIC programs, especially in games.
 In most cases, the program actually desires an integer value, choosing a value between 1 and X. To produce such a value, code to the effect of `INT(RND(0)*X+0.5)` can be found in many programs.
 This bit of code is so common that some programs use a user-defined function to make references to this sequence of operations shorter; an example is *Super Star Trek*, which defines a function called `FNR` near the top of the program and then calls it from many locations, making the code more compact.

 Because this common series of operations to produce a random integer takes some time to complete, a number of dialects offered ways to generate integer values directly in a single step.
 Unfortunately, there is no standard solution for this functionality.
 Some use a separate function like `RAND`, while others modify `RND`.
 Among those that use `RND`, one common solution is that if the *aexp* produces any value between 0 and 1 it returns a floating point value as above, whereas larger positive values produce an integer value from 1 to the provided number.
 PA Tiny BASIC, Apple's Integer BASIC and BBC BASIC are examples of this style.

 Another common variation is found in Microsoft BASICs, although these vary across implementations.
-In these, a negative *aexp* is equivalent to a `RANDOMIZE` with the positive value, such that `X=RND(-2)` performs the same operations as `RANDOMIZE 2:X=RND(1)`.
+In these, a negative *aexp* is equivalent to a `RANDOMIZE` with the positive value, followed by a `RND` with a dummy value.
+Thus, `X=RND(-2)` performs the same operations as `RANDOMIZE 2:X=RND(1)`.
 As almost every other dialect uses only positive values in *aexp*, or ignores *aexp* completely, this MS-style functionality is highly compatible, and is supported in RetroBASIC.

 Because there is no way to know which of these optional varieties is being used from the source code itself, it is suggested that you use `RND(1)` in any case where it is not clearly specified.